Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow: Model

 where $V = |\vecV|$, and the last equality relates the pressure to the energy density.
-A well-known result from relativistic hydrodynamics states that the speed of sound $v_\sound$ of a $D$-dimensional Dirac system is equal to $\sqrt{\deriv P/ \deriv E} = v/\sqrt{D}$ \cite{Rezzolla2013}, so supersonic flow corresponds to $V > v_\sound$.
+A well-known result from relativistic hydrodynamics states that the speed of sound $v_\sound$ of a $D$-dimensional Dirac system is equal to $\sqrt{\deriv P/ \deriv E} = v/\sqrt{D}$~\cite{Rezzolla2013}, so supersonic flow corresponds to $V > v_\sound$.
+Note that the speed of sound $v_\sound$ refers to the propagation of pressure waves of the Dirac electron fluid~\cite{Lucas2016B}, not to be confused with the speed of sound (phonon dispersion) related to the crystal lattice of the host material (e.g., graphene).

-\textit{Nozzle geometry}.---As shown in Fig.~\ref{fig:nozzle_graphene}, we apply the hydrodynamic equations to a system with a nozzle geometry along the $x$ direction, characterized by a varying cross section $A(x)$.
-Note that $A$ is a length for $D=2$ and an area for $D=3$.
-We consider a smooth change of the nozzle diameter, i.e., $\deriv(A^{1/(D-1)})/\deriv x \ll 1$, and we assume that the macroscopic quantities are uniform in the plane perpendicular to the flow direction.
-This renders the flow profile effectively one-dimensional \cite{Courant1976} and simplifies Eq.~\eqref{eq:hydro_final} to: